tombusby/tombusby.github.io/_posts/2017-12-10-understanding-cryptography-full-solution-set.md

 ---
 title: "Understanding Cryptography by Christof Paar and Jan Pelzl - All Problems and Solutions"
-description: "An index of posts on crypto.stackexchange.com which provides a full list of problem/exercise solutions, including even-numbered questions."
+description: "An set of posts which provides a full list of problem/exercise solutions to the exercises in Understanding Cryptography including even-numbered questions."
 layout: post
 headerImage: false
 projects: true